(Livestream opens at 7:30pm – 12/7 )

 With Jordan Lord & Pooja Rangan

 We are delighted to join hands with artist, filmmaker and writer Jordan Lord to screen their feature film Shared Resources and via a live online stream!
-The online stream will have English language closed captioning available.
+The online stream and the post-screening Q&A will have English language closed captioning available.

 Lord’s work addresses the relationships between historical and emotional debts, framing and support, access and documentary.
 We are so happy to have author and scholar Pooja Rangan join us for a conversation with Lord following the screening to expand on these ideas.
 Shared Resources had its world premiere at MoMA’s Doc Fortnight 2021.
 Called “one of the most exciting nonfiction finds of the year” by Filmmaker Magazine and winner of the 2021 Camden International Film Festival’s Contemporary Ethnographic Media Award, this is a film you don’t want to miss!